romainligneul/igt-toolbox/README.md

 ```

 Note that this file is essentially a launcher script.
-It builds the data structure and run a series of scripts contained in the model-specific subfolders in Tools/MODELS/.
+It builds the data structure and runs a series of scripts contained in the model-specific subfolders in Tools/MODELS/.
 Each of these subfolders contains a 3 files which entirely define a model:
 * an *evolution function*, which determines how the hidden states of the model evolve in response to the outcomes of each choice.
 * an *observation function*, which determines how the hidden states translate into a probability of choosing each deck.